 Certain combination of atoms, molecules and nuclei can also attract and bind themselves into a product when there is no extra electron between them, and in spite of coulomb repulsion.
 O2, N2, NO, CO2 are some examples.
-One or two protons and a nickel-62 nucleus, forming a copper-63 or zinc-64 nucleus are other observed examples.
+One or two protons and a nickel-62 nucleus, forming a copper-63 or zinc-64 nucleus provide another observed examples.
 Four deuterons and a cesium-133 nucleus forming praseodymium-141 is another observed example.

 When we include a bonding potential energy in addition to a trapping potential, we provide the energy to further squeeze the reactants together, which squeezes the electron between them even further.
-At some point the binding, bonding energy will also run out of energy just as the coulomb potential ran out.
+The potential does not add excess energy to make the tri-particle unbound.
+Kinetic energy can make it unbound.
+This is also subtle.
+At some point the binding, bonding energy will also run out of squeezing energy just as the coulomb potential ran out.
 The reactants with a binding potential will also stop contracting.
 The contractions stops at a new, "second" inner turning point.

 The reactants can bind when the contraction happens to stop, for example, at a vibrational inner turning point of the bound product.
 Reactants can only bond into known energy levels, such as vibrational energy levels (simplest case).
+We know these levels, which therefore lets us calibrate the QCE.

 At the moment the two reactants bind, the electron can no longer be between them.
 It can no longer push them apart.
 It still has its energy and has not lost its QCE.
 Using its QCE to push against the reactants, the electron ejects itself.

 The reactants are born in a vibrational level of the product formed by the reactants.
 One expects the result to be a vibrating reactant sharing binding energy with the formerly confined electron.